LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: LoRA Feeds on Spurious Tokens

 \subsection{Aggressive SSTI: Greater Rank = Greater Robustness}

 In \cref{sec-4.2}, we showed that under Light SSTI, increasing LoRA rank exacerbates a model’s reliance on spurious signals.
 But what happens when the corruption is no longer minimal?
 To explore this, we performed the same experiments under a more aggressive SSTI setting—where 50\% of training samples are injected with spurious tokens amounting to 10\% of each sample's token count.
-Surprisingly, under this regime, we observe a \textit{reversal} of the earlier trend: higher LoRA ranks now begin to improve robustness, rather than hurt it. \Cref{fig:2-2plot-layout} (left) illustrates this shift.
-Unlike the Light SSTI case, the gap between clean and spurious evaluation accuracy narrows as LoRA rank increases.
-This suggests that higher-capacity adapters are better equipped to reconcile conflicting training signals, and recover generalization in the face of strong spurious signals. \Cref{fig:2-2plot-layout} (right) provides a more granular view, showing balanced accuracy across LoRA ranks on clean vs. spurious test sets.
-While low-rank models continue to overfit the spurious tokens, higher-rank models achieve more balanced performance—no longer relying entirely on shortcut features, but instead recovering aspects of the true task signal.
+Surprisingly, under this regime, we observe a \textit{reversal} of the earlier trend: higher LoRA ranks now begin to improve robustness, rather than hurt it. \Cref{fig:agressive-ssti-table-forsure} illustrates this shift.

+Unlike the Light SSTI case, the gap between clean and spurious evaluation accuracy generally narrows as LoRA rank increases.
+This suggests that higher-capacity adapters tend to be better equipped to reconcile conflicting training signals, no longer relying entirely on shortcut features and recovering generalization.
+A more granular example can be found in \cref{sec:trend reversal}, specifically in \Cref{fig:2-2plot-layout}.

 Together, these results highlight a key insight: the relationship between LoRA capacity and robustness is non-monotonic.
 When spurious signals are weak, low-rank adapters act as a regularizer by limiting memorization.
 But as spurious signals become more dominant, higher ranks enable the model to better interpolate between noisy and clean supervision—improving test-time alignment.
-We observed similar trends across other datasets and model scales, as detailed in \cref{sec:trend reversal}.
-In the next section (\cref{sec:4.4}), we analyze whether this behavior of SSTI controlling model behavior depends on token location and type, confirming that these trends generalizes across artifact structures.
+In \cref{sec:4.4}, we analyze whether this behavior of SSTI controlling model behavior depends on token location and type, confirming that these trends generalizes across artifact structures.